jedlimlx/Cellular-Automaton-Viewer/README.md

 - [x] Add menu button to save patterns
 - [x] Add button to view search results and save to a file
 - [x] Add grid lines
-- [ ] Add dialog to ask "Would you like to save changes to untitled"
+- [x] Add help information to the about button
 - [ ] Add more information to the status bar
-- [ ] Add help information to the about button
+- [ ] Add dialog to ask "Would you like to save changes to untitled"
 - [ ] Custom key binds

 Editing Features